EnzhaoZhu/Common-risks-prediction-among-psychiatric-inpatients/README.md

 ## Privacy and Ethical Considerations

 Due to the **Mental Health Law** and privacy protection policies in China, particularly those surrounding sensitive medical data, the **data processing** and **feature engineering** code cannot be shared.
-These processes are conducted within a private, and are not accessible via external networks.
+These processes are conducted within a private enviornment, and are not accessible via external networks.

 For **ethical reasons**, we cannot share any model training code or data processing scripts related to the dataset used in the experiments, as this would potentially expose patient information.